okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/refresh-tokens/main/index.md

 ### Refresh token lifetime

-Refresh token lifetimes are managed through the [Authorization Server access policy](/docs/guides/configure-access-policy/).
-The default value for the refresh token lifetime (`refreshTokenLifetimeMinutes`) for an [Authorization Server actions object](/docs/reference/api/authorization-servers/#actions-object) is **Unlimited**, but expires every seven days if it hasn't been used.
+Refresh token lifetimes are managed through the [authorization server access policy](/docs/guides/configure-access-policy/).
+The default value for the refresh token lifetime (`refreshTokenLifetimeMinutes`) for an [authorization server actions object](/docs/reference/api/authorization-servers/#actions-object) is **Unlimited**, but expires every seven days if it hasn't been used.
 When you use a refresh token with a SPA, make sure that you keep a short refresh token lifetime for better security.

 ## Get a refresh token

-To get a refresh token, you send a request to your Okta Authorization Server.
+To get a refresh token, you send a request to your Okta authorization server.

 The only flows that support refresh tokens are the authorization code flow and the resource owner password flow.
 This means that the following combinations of grant type and scope, when sent to the `/token` endpoint, return a refresh token: